casper-network/docs/source/docs/casper/workflow/setup-private-network.md

 You should add the configuration options below to the `chainspec.toml` file inside the [private network directory](/workflow/setup-private-network/#step-2-setting-up-the-directory).

 ### Unrestricted transfers configuration
-This option disables unrestricted transfers between regular accounts.
+This option disables unrestricted transfers between regular account purses.
 A regular account user cannot do a fund transfer when this attribute is set to false.
 Only administrators can transfer tokens freely between users and other administrators.

 ```toml
 [core]